Under Aurangzeb, the Mughal empire reached its greatest territorial limits and it covered almost the whole of present-day India.

 The struggle to capture Qandahar continued till Aurangzeb’s reign but Mughals got little success.

-Shah Jahan’s Balkh campaign to keep the Uzbeks (tribe) under control failed miserably and the Mughals lost huge amount of money and men in the conflict.
+Shah Jahan’s Balkh campaign to keep the Uzbeks (tribe) under control failed miserably and the Mughals lost huge amounts of money and men in the conflict.

 During the reign of Aurangzeb, the Qandhar issue was dropped and diplomatic relations with Persia were revived.